 Line charts are easy to use and visualize time series data.
 Line graphs are useful when:

-- Monitoring metrics that have a clearly defined acceptable thresholds.
-For example: Latency of user requests on your website.
+- Monitoring metrics that have clearly defined acceptable thresholds.
+For example, latency of user requests on your website.

-Just like Line charts, Area charts are easy to use and visualize time series data.
+Just like line charts, area charts are easy to use and visualize time series data.
 However, the different values are represented by two-dimensional bands instead of lines.
-Data from different time series is summed together and stacked.
+Data from different time series are summed together and stacked.
 Area charts are difficult to interpret when there are too many data series.
 For example, if each area is just a few pixels or a thin line, then it is hard to identify important trends.

 Area charts are useful when:

-- Monitoring similar metrics for same device or server with similar units.
-For example: CPU utilization metrics (user, system, idle, etc.)
+- Monitoring similar metrics for the same device or a server with similar units.
+For example, CPU utilization metrics (user, system, idle, etc.).

-Here is an example of an Area chart in Loggly.
+The chart below is an example of an area chart plotted in Loggly.

-In a stacked Column chart, each column represents the sum of the values for that time interval.
+In a stacked column chart, each column represents the sum of the values for that time interval.
 In each column, each stack represents the values for a different category.
-Therefore, this feature makes a Column chart very useful when visualizing counts over a period of time, especially sparsely distributed metrics.
-Like Area charts, they naturally accommodate stacking and summing of data values.
-In Loggly, Column chart can be stacked by checking the ‘stacked’ check box.
+Therefore, this feature makes a column chart very useful when visualizing counts over a period of time, especially sparsely distributed metrics.
+Like area charts, they naturally accommodate stacking and summing of data values.
+In Loggly, a column chart can be stacked by selecting the stacked check box.

-Here is an example of a Column chart in Loggly.
+The chart below is an example of a stacked column chart in Loggly.

-A Point chart consists of various points (or dots) that commonly represent a large quantity of data and can be used to locate trends or averages.
+Point charts consist of various points (or dots) that commonly represent a large quantity of data and can be used to locate trends or averages.

-A Bar chart is a chart that presents grouped data with bars whose lengths are proportional to the values that they represent.
-Bar charts are useful to compare categories.
+Bar charts present grouped data with bars whose lengths are proportional to the values they represent.
+Bar charts are useful in comparing categories.
 One axis of the chart shows the specific categories being compared, and the other axis represents a discrete value.

-Pie chart divides data into slices to illustrate numerical proportion.
+Pie charts divide data into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice (and consequently its central angle and area), is proportional to the quantity it represents.

-Single value chart is useful for displaying the results of a query that returns only a single record, in order to make that value stand out at a glance.
-You could also do conditional formatting of the text color by specifying a threshold value.
-This will allow you to quickly understand if the value is under the limit or outside of the limit.
+Single value charts are useful for displaying the results of a query that returns only a single record in order to make that value stand out at a glance.
+You could also use conditional formatting of the text color by specifying a threshold value.
+Single value charts allows you to quickly understand when the value is under the limit or outside of the limit.

 Anomaly detection is an algorithmic feature that allows you to identify when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week and time-of-day patterns.
 It is well-suited for metrics with strong trends and recurring patterns that are hard or impossible to monitor with threshold-based alerting.